markphip/devops/guide/PIPELINES.md

 not just be one big pipeline.
 Instead, the pipelines will be broken up into the automations you run at the various points in your process.
 For example, your build process will be a pipeline.
-If you want it to, maybe you will also run some automated tests during this pipeline and perhaps if those pass you may even install the build on a test server for manual testing.
+If you want it to, maybe you will also run some automated tests during this pipeline and, perhaps, if those pass you may even install the build on a test server for manual testing.
 But all of those things could also be separate pipelines if it makes sense, which would certainly be the case if there are any manual handoffs that occur between